snamoah/dynogels-promise/README.md

 All methods available in [dynogels](https://github.com/clarke/dynogels) have been promisified and and can be assessed under the same name

+Also `Async` versions of the methods that were available in [dynogels-promisified](https://github.com/andrewoh531/dynogels-promisified) are also available for backward-compatibility.
+So you can replace dynogels-promisified with this package, and will still work perfectly.

 ```javascript
 const dynogels = require('dynogels-promise')